TyckoLab/CloudASM/README.md

 ## Prepare the fastq files to be analyzed

-Create a bucket (variable `INPUT_B` in the master script)
+Create a bucket (variable `INPUT_B` in the master script) and create, within this bucket, one folder per sample (the folder should have the name of the sample -- do not use dashes in the name of the sample)

 All samples you want to analyze need to be in the same bucket (which we call here `gs://SAMPLES`) with one folder per sample.
 In the bucket, at `gs://SAMPLES/lanes.csv`, upload a CSV file with the correspondance of each zipped fastq file to the lane ID, read, and size in GB of the zipped fastq file.
-For ENCODE samples, it looks like this:
+For the ENCODE sample we tested for this pipeline, it looks like this:

 | sample | bucket_url | lane_id | read_id | file_new_name |
 | ------ | ---------- | ------- | ------- | ------------- |